-In our view, as we enter the digital age, one characteristic of money trumps all of them.
-The ability to use money electronically, such that it can be used over the internet or on a mobile device.
-The internet and electronic communication systems are becoming increasingly integral parts of our culture and therefore the ability to use money electrically is an incredibly powerful feature, becoming increasingly important.
+As we enter the digital age, one characteristic of money trumps all of them: the ability to use money electronically, such that it can be used over the Internet or on a mobile device.
+Electronic communication systems have become integral parts of our culture and therefore the ability to use money electrically is an incredibly powerful feature.

-However, Bitcoin certainly does not provide anything new in this area either.
-When using traditional currencies like the US dollar, internet based payment systems, controlled by computer interfaces have been around for years.
+However, Bitcoin certainly does not provide anything new here, either.
+Internet-based payment systems controlled by computer interfaces have existed for traditional currencies like the US dollar for years.
 Recently, the options available in this area are improving rapidly, with mobile payment systems gaining significant traction.

 Evaluating the combinations of these three characteristics

-After reading the above, one may conclude that Bitcoin has no unique characteristics whatsoever.
-This is true to some extent, however the key value proposition of Bitcoin, is a unique combination of the above characteristics, namely to have both censorship resistance and an electronic transaction system.
-This subtlety can make the value proposition of Bitcoin difficult to understand, resulting in significant amounts of scepticism, when one first comes across the subject.
+After reading this far, one may conclude that Bitcoin has no unique characteristics whatsoever.
+This is true to some extent — but the key value proposition of Bitcoin is a unique combination of the above characteristics, namely to have both censorship resistance and an electronic transaction system.
+This subtlety can make the value proposition of Bitcoin difficult to understand, resulting in significant scepticism when one first comes across the subject.

-The below table aims to illustrative the three key features discussed in this note.
-Two alternative strategies for Bitcoin are outlined below, one prioritizing low transaction fees and the other prioritizing censorship resistance.
-The analysis is an oversimplification, assuming a binary choice between one or the other, when the reality is far more nuanced, however it still illustrates a point.
+The table below aims to illustrate the three key features discussed in this piece.
+We outline two alternative strategies for Bitcoin, one prioritising low transaction fees and the other prioritising censorship resistance.
+The analysis is oversimplified, assuming a binary choice between one or the other when the reality is far more nuanced, but it still makes a point.

-When choosing to prioritize low fees, the boxes ticked in the below table are identical to those ticked for traditional electronic payment systems, which can already provide both low fees and electronic payments.
-However, by focusing on censorship resistance, a unique set of boxes is ticked, ensuring Bitcoin provides a unique set of features that cannot be offered by any of the competing systems.
+When choosing to prioritise low fees, the boxes ticked in the table below are identical to those ticked for traditional electronic payment systems, which can already provide both low fees and electronic payments.
+However, a focus on censorship resistance ticks a unique set of boxes, meaning that Bitcoin provides a unique set of features that cannot be offered by any of the competing systems.
 No other monetary or payment system is able to offer both censorship resistance and electronic payments.
-Therefore, in our view, however vital low transaction fees are, if we are faced with a decision, the smart choice may be to prioritize the strategy that provides the most unique combination of characteristics.
-This could mean choosing censorship resistance, rather than focusing on what appears to be the most immediately useful requirement.
+Therefore, however vitally we value low transaction fees, the smart choice may be to prioritise the strategy that provides the most unique combination of characteristics.
+This could mean choosing censorship resistance rather than focusing on what appears to be the most immediately useful requirement.